HusainMF/kickstarter/README.md

 6- Removed duplicate (one row, project id: 2143119805) ---> to maintain data accuracy and improves workflow in tasks such as sorting, filtering, and summarizing.

+7- Change the name of the column (Goal) to Requested Funding ---> for easier understanding.

+8- Change the name of the column (pledged) to Received Funding ---> for easier understanding.

-7- Converted the "Goal" and "Pledged" columns to dollar curency ---> to make it more understandable and readable.
+9- Converted the "Requested Funding" and "Received Funding" columns to dollar curency ---> to make it more understandable and readable.

-8- Converted the "Funded Percentage" column to percentage format (it was in just numbers/decimal) ---> to make it more understandable and readable.
+10- Converted the "Funded Percentage" column to percentage format (it was in just numbers/decimal) ---> to make it more understandable and readable.

-9- Converted the "duration" column to number with 0 decimal format ---> to make it more realistic because it calculates the duration in days
+11- Converted the "duration" column to number with 0 decimal format ---> to make it more realistic because it calculates the duration in days

+12- Add Duration_Group, Month, Is_Successful, and Goal_Range columns ---> To facilitate comparison and analysis

 # Data Dictionary